1amt0ny/Feedback_Control_for_Autonomous_Tractor_Navigation/README.md

 ![_Feedback Control for Autonomous Tractor Navigation_](thesis_paper.pdf)

-The project applies nonlinear control theory (using Lyapunov stability principles) and Proportional-Integral (PI) feedback controllers in both MATLAB and CoppeliaSim environments to achieve precise trajectory tracking and parking maneuvers for differential-drive vehicles.
+This research applies nonlinear control theory (using Lyapunov stability principles) and Proportional-Integral (PI) feedback controllers in both MATLAB and CoppeliaSim environments to achieve precise trajectory tracking and parking maneuvers for differential-drive vehicles.

 ## Project Summary
 This thesis has explored the integration and application of nonlinear control